 As with all new experiences, especially ones that are potentially life-changing, committing to Cognitive Behavioral Therapy can be worrying.
 It is perfectly normal for you to feel a sense of trepidation, but your therapist will help and guide you through it.
 It is also important to remember the following:

 - Exploring painful feelings and experiences during therapy can be uncomfortable.
 You may find yourself facing subjects and situations you’d generally rather avoid.
 Throughout this temporary phase, remember that you are learning to deal with these issues constructively and that these feelings will end.

 - The success of CBT depends entirely on you.
 Your therapist is similar to a personal trainer — they can encourage and advise you, but you have to do the hard work.

 - When you’re feeling down, motivation can be difficult to find.
 This is also true in terms of concentration.
 Sometimes, you will really need to push yourself.

 - To get over a problem, you need to confront it.
 This may lead to you feeling worse for a short time, however, that quickly dissipates and is replaced by feelings of achievement.

 - You are in control at all times as to what is covered in your sessions as well as the pace of them.

 - If your symptoms come back, your CBT skills will help you control them.
 CBT is a way of life, rather than being a short-term fix.
 Therefore, it’s important to keep practicing your CBT skills.

 Getting Help for Depression and Addiction With Cognitive Behavior Therapy

 If you’re feeling depressed and have nowhere to turn, it’s time to get help.
-Call us today at (615) 939-9294 or contact us online to begin your journey toward wellness at our flagship drug rehab in Tennessee.
+Call us today or contact us online to begin your journey toward wellness at our flagship drug rehab in Tennessee.